inivekin/abosa/abosa.typ

 has called for my incarnation.
 Is it for punishment am sought?
 That may give reason to old pain.
-I'm scared tae think anither thought
+I'm scared to think anither thought
 (that's not to say that none remain).
 For why else raise me in extremes avoiding hailings of distress,